CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 ## Assembly

-Our instructions must be translated into machine code by an assembler before our processor can read them.
+Our instructions must be translated into machine code by an assembler before our processor can understand them.
 The assembler for GCC is `as` (The GNU Assembler).

 We can run the GNU Assembler directly by invoking `as`: